 Typology of the Phoenix

 “To transform the world, we must begin with ourselves; and what is important in beginning with ourselves is the intention.
-The intention must be to understand ourselves and not to leave it to others to transform themselves or to bring about a modified change through revolution, either of the left or of the right.
 It is important to understand that this is our responsibility, yours and mine…” — Jiddu Krishnamurti

 Symbols of Rebirth and Transformation

-The butterfly is nature’s typology of transformation.
-Some think the butterfly is the source of the original typology.
-A caterpillar goes through several stages in its development on the way to the cocoon.
-Then the caterpillar liquefies in the cocoon during its final transformation process.
-You don’t see all the hard work of transformation within the cocoon.
-The butterfly which emerges differs from the caterpillar.
+The life cycle of the butterfly is another example of the rebirth typology.
+A caterpillar goes through several stages on its way to the cocoon.
+Then the caterpillar changes in the cocoon during its final transformation process.
+You don’t see the hard work done within the cocoon.
+The butterfly which emerges from the pupa, cocoon or crysalis is a completely different creature from any of its previous stages as a caterpillar.

 Spiritual Rites of Passage